hstiwana/vagrant-multi-master-kubernetes/README.md

 # Bugs / issues:-
 1. This setup will configure only 1 LB machine, to get "100%" HA, please configure another LB VM and use something like "keepalived" to host your main LB VIP IP. - will be added in this guide soon.

+2. Can be improved and secured e.g. remove all the "public" IPs from this setup and have just LB node talk to the world.
+That way we don't end up using too many external IPs (from your home or office network space).